material-motion/material-motion/starmap/specifications/interactions/transitions/TimeWindow.md

 }
 ```

+### Initial direction API

-**Initial direction API**: A time window is aware of its initial direction.
+A time window is aware of its initial direction.

 ```
 class TimeWindow {